 Protect yourself from getting infections:

 Avoid close contact with someone who has a fever, active coughing, or flu at home.
-After a transplant, the patient’s immunity is not developed properly, and also patient is also on immunosuppressants, which further suppresses immunity.
+After a transplant, the patient’s immunity is not developed properly, and the patient is also on immunosuppressants, which further suppresses immunity.
 Also, use a separate toilet for at least 4-5 months after your transplant.

 Keep yourself active:

 Avoid energy-consuming exercises, such as going to the gym or fast running.
 This may drain your energy and lead to weakness.
 Engage in light activities like walking as much as you can tolerate, and avoid staying in bed all day.
-Lying on the bed all the time leads to muscle wasting, backache, and lethargy.
+Lying on the bed all the time leads to muscle wasting, backache, constipation, and lethargy.
 So, be active and energetic, and focus on your physical health as well.

 Take proper rest: Care of Patient after BMT.